Pakistan Food Guide

 Samosa

-Triangular pastry filled with spiced potatoes, peas, and sometimes minced meat.
-Deep-fried until crispy and golden.
-A beloved street snack, especially during Ramadan and with evening chai.
+Triangular pastry filled with spiced potatoes, peas, and sometimes minced meat, then deep-fried until golden and crisp.
+A favorite street snack, and a fixture during Ramadan and over evening chai.

 Allergens: